 Hike Great Falls Park with kids

 Just a short drive from Washington DC is Great Falls National Park in Virginia.
-This 800 acre Park is a great place to escape the busy city life, even for just the day.
+This 800-acre Park is a great place to escape the busy city life, even for just the day.

-On the blog, I will share the best way to see Great Falls Park with kids in both the Virginia and Maryland sides, along with some of the kid-friendly hiking trails in the area.
+On the blog, I will share the best way to see Great Falls Park with kids on both the Virginia and Maryland sides, along with some of the kid-friendly hiking trails in the area.

 *This post may contain affiliate links.
 Affiliate links are no extra charge to you, but I may earn a small commission if you choose to make a purchase.